 Min Wang, SVP and Head of Visa Research

-Prior to Visa, Min was part of Google Research where she was a Senior Staff Research Scientist and Research Manager focused on knowledge integration and inferencing at Google's headquarters in Mountain View, California.
-Before Google, she was Director of Hewlett Packard Labs China in Beijing, China where she was named an HP Distinguished Technologist.
-Min also held a research leadership role as the manager of the Unified Data Analytics Department at IBM's Thomas J. Watson Research Center in Hawthorne, New York.
+Prior to Visa, Dr. Wang was a Senior Staff Research Scientist and Research Manager at Google’s headquarters in Mountain View, California.
+Before Google, she was Director of HP Labs China in Beijing, China, where she was also named an HP Distinguished Technologist.
+Prior to that she held senior research roles at IBM’s Thomas J. Watson Research Center in Hawthorne, New York.

 Ron Perez, VP of Security Research